KLYN74R/KlyntarCore/README.md

 ## 📚<b>Docs</b>

-Read the docs here to find out more
+Read the docs here to find out more.
+For example, how to use plugins, prepare & change configs, run on a host machine, how to start a KLY Service and so on!

 <br/>